serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 has picked an instance.
 This is why we get a `No instance for Functor MyType` error instead of an overlapping instance error.

-This is also what happens if we remove the general instance `instance Printable a`.
+Something similar happens if we remove the general instance `instance Printable a`.
+The remaining instance will be rejected during the context matching step.

 Here we come across a crucial aspect of instance resolution: the algorithm works in two distinct steps and it never backtracks.